“I’m seeing people jump ship from big to small,” start-up expert Bindi Karia said during ‘the Future of Workforce’ debate.

 “Business leaders are very much talking about sense of purpose and why people want to go to work,” says Weightman.
 “Why people want to go to work is a great environment.”

-SAP UK’s director of government relations says HR managers would be well served to start thinking about employee sabbaticals and strong CSR initiatives – such as SAP’s project teaching coding to children in Africa.
+UK’s director of government relations says HR managers would be well served to start thinking about employee sabbaticals and strong CSR initiatives – such as SAP’s project teaching coding to children in Africa.

 The panel members also reflected on the need for large organizations to engage with remote workers and freelancers.